logLinear/itr-data-science/README.md

 - ## Task 3: Time-Series Analysis
 Implemented time series forecasting using ARIMA-based models on hourly time-series data.
 The pipeline includes time-series decomposition (trend, seasonality, residual analysis), and automated model selection using auto_arima.
 Forecasting is performed for a horizon of 168 time steps (7 days of hourly predictions).
 Model performance is evaluated using Mean Absolute Error (MAE).
-AEP hourly energy demand dataset has the following fields: Datetime, AES_MW.
+AEP hourly energy demand dataset has the following fields: Datetime, AEP_MW.

 **Steps to run this project:**
 1. Clone the repository